Dani723/ember-validation/README.md

 var result = user.validate();
 ```

-To check if a validation already took place, use the 'validated' property.
+To check if a validation already took place, use the 'isValidated' property.

 ```js
 var isValidated = user.get('isValidated');